xeome/notes.xeome.dev/content/notes/Zram.md

 In the analysis of Zram performance, it was determined that the zstd algorithm provides the highest compression ratio while still maintaining acceptable speeds.
 The high compression ratio allows more of the working set to fit in uncompressed memory, reducing the need for swap and ultimately improving performance.

-For daily use, it is recommended to use zstd with `page-cluster=0` as the majority of swapped data is likely stale (old browser tabs).
+For daily use (non latency sensitive), it is recommended to use zstd with `page-cluster=0` as the majority of swapped data is likely stale (old browser tabs).
 However, systems that require constant swapping may benefit from using the lz4 algorithm due to its higher throughput and lower latency.

 It is important to note that the decompression of zstd is slow and results in a lack of throughput gain from readahead.
 Therefore, `page-cluster=0` should be used for zstd.
 This is the default setting on [ChromeOS](https://bugs.chromium.org/p/chromium/issues/detail?id=263561#c16=) and seems to be standard practice on [Android](https://cs.android.com/search?q=page-cluster&start=21).